Back to search

 This multi-day event will take place across Mission Beach, the iconic Ellison Reef, and the historic Ninney Rise House, where pioneering conservationists laid the foundations for protecting the Great Barrier Reef in the late 1960s.

-Join scientists, traditional owners, students, locals, and tourists for hands-on citizen science activities including reef monitoring, coral surveys, and marine life observations at Ellison Reef.
+Join scientists, traditional owners, students, locals, and tourists for hands-on citizen science activities including reef monitoring, student engagement, coral surveys, and marine life observations at Ellison Reef.

 This is a rare opportunity to walk in the footsteps of reef pioneers, connect with country, and play a role in the next chapter of reef conservation.